raquo/scala-dom-types/README.md

 #### CSS Style Props

 * `content` prop is named `contentCss` to avoid using a common name
+* `quotes` prop is named `quotesCss` to avoid interfering with Scala 3 macro authoring

 #### Tags
 * Many tag names have a "Tag" suffix, usually to free up good names for end user code, or avoid some conflict, e.g.: